aliraah/reconster/README.md

 # reconster

+DISCLAIMER: This project is a small extension of one of Gunnar Andrew's (twiiter.com/G0LDEN_infosec) automation methodologies.

 Following tasks are repeated for each folder under the `/root/recon/` directory containing a `wildcard` file including a target domain or list of domains:

 - if a file named `wildcard` exists, the program name is set to the name of the directory